Inverse SRB measures for endomorphisms on surfaces

-Let us start by introducing some necessary concepts on F\"olner sequences, they are of extreme importance on Burguet's argument since the good geometrical times will be expressed by a suitable F\"olner sequence on which we will consider the iterates of a good measure.
+Let us start by introducing some necessary concepts on F{\o}lner sequences, they are of extreme importance on Burguet's argument since the geometric times will be expressed by a suitable F{\o}lner sequence on which we will consider the iterates of a reference measure.
 We give a brief review on the main concepts, for details see Section 2 on \cite{burguet2024srb}.